sajjadGG/book-python/oop/interface.rst

 .. glossary::

     interface
-        Software entity with public methods and attibutes declaration
+        Software entity with public methods and attribute declaration

     implement
         Class implements interface if has all public fields and methods from interface